 The results of the first general election did not surprise anyone.
 The Indian National Congress was expected to win this election.
 The Congress party, as it was popularly known, had inherited the legacy of the national movement.
 It was the only party then to have an organisation spread all over the country.
 And finally, in Jawaharlal Nehru, the party had the most popular and charismatic leader in Indian politics.
 He led the Congress campaign and toured through the country.
 When the final results were declared, the extent of the victory of the Congress did surprise many.
 The party won 364 of the 489 seats in the first Lok Sabha and finished way ahead of any other challenger.
 The Communist Party of India that came next in terms of seats won only 16 seats.
-The state elections were held with the Lok an authentic depiction of India's external boundaries.
+The state elections were held with the Lok Era of One-party Dominance

 Can you identify the places where the Congress had a strong presence?
 In which States, did the other parties perform reasonably well?
+31

+Rajkumari Amrit Kaur (1889-1964): A Gandhian and Freedom fighter; belonged to the royal family of Kapurthala; inherited Christian religion from her mother; member of Constituent Assembly; Minister for Health in independent India's first ministry; continued as Health Minister till 1957.
 Sabha elections.
 The Congress scored big victory in those elections as well.
 It won a majority of seats in all the states except Travancore-Cochin (part of today's Kerala), Madras and Orissa.
 Finally even in these states the Congress formed the government.
 So the party ruled all over the country at the national and the state level.
 As expected, Jawaharlal Nehru became the Prime Minister after the first general election.